 Because the government guarantees the loans (including financial subsidization if you default on your payments), lenders and banks are more likely to extend financing to your small business.

-The increased approval rate, paired with the very competitive interest rates and payment plans, makes this a top choice for general business loans and start-up business loans for women.
+The increased approval rate, paired with the very competitive interest rates and payment plans, makes this a top choice for women who need general business loans and startup business loans.

 There’s just one caveat: Meeting the SBA’s qualifications and getting approved for these government-backed loans can be tricky.